 Unfortunately, few foods saw any significant price decreases.
 Data showed prices for ham, butter and tomatoes drop, but Reed noted that those items are “certainly the exceptions.”

-Bhuyan said that, in the short run, we can expect food prices will not go down.
+Bhuyan said that we can expect food prices will not go down in the short run.